miskcoo/rubik-cube/README.md

 A Rubik's Cube solver implemented by C++ and OpenGL.
 You can use your mouse to rotate the cube.

+See [HERE](http://blog.miskcoo.com/2017/03/how-to-reconstruct-rubik-cube)(in Chinese) for more details about the algorithm.

 ![screenshot](https://raw.githubusercontent.com/miskcoo/rubik-cube/master/demo.gif)

 ## Requirement